mlukas6/massmind-segmentation/README.md

 The assignment asks for two things: **(1)** a custom segmentation architecture proposed and defended by us, and **(2)** a comparison against at least one existing model trained on the same data.
-We're delivering this as:
+We deliver:

-- **Custom model — `VGG16UNetExt`:** ImageNet-pretrained VGG-16 encoder (same
+- **Custom model — `CustomLWIRUNet`:** a from-scratch, deliberately lightweight U-Net (~4.7 M parameters, ~52 GFLOPs) purpose-built for single-channel LWIR.
+Depthwise-separable convolutions, GroupNorm, SiLU activations, a Transformer-encoder bottleneck, and deep-supervision auxiliary heads.
+Every block is built from `torch.nn` primitives — no pretrained backbone.
+The design incorporates the findings of an earlier architecture probe (`VGG16UNetExt`, see below).
-  pattern as the in-class demonstrator) wrapped in a hand-implemented decoder with three individually-toggleable architectural modifications: an Attention-Gate skip-refinement, a Transformer-Encoder bottleneck, and deep-supervision auxiliary heads.
-Every decoder block, the attention gate, the transformer body, and the aux-head supervision are built from `torch.nn` primitives -- only the encoder backbone is borrowed.
+- **Existing-model baselines:** a U-Net with a VGG-16 encoder (SMP, Nirgudkar et al.'s strongest CNN baseline) in two variants — **pretrained** on ImageNet (the accuracy ceiling) and **from scratch** (the fair-capacity comparison).
+Same data, same loss, same training scaffolding.

-- **Existing-model baseline:** U-Net with the same ImageNet-pretrained VGG-16 encoder but SMP's default decoder (Nirgudkar et al.'s strongest CNN baseline), trained on the same data with the same loss and metrics.
+The headline benchmark is a **three-way comparison at 50 epochs**, run end-to-end in the self-contained `notebooks/06_assignment_colab.ipynb`.

 ## Status